Assets

 Import settings

-Selecting a texture or model shows an Import Settings panel (Unity-style):
+Selecting a texture or model shows an Import Settings panel:

-- Image — texture type (default / normal map / sprite / UI / HDR), color space, mipmaps, compression, filter, wrap, max size.
+- Image — texture type (default / normal map / sprite / UI / HDR), color space, mipmaps, compression, filter, wrap, max size, and (DDS only) a green-channel flip for DirectX-convention normal maps.

 - Model — import materials, import animations, scale factor.